d-ries/linux-essentials/04_filesandfolders/99_assignments.md

 Use the command `rename` twice to rename all files so no capitals exist anymore in any of the filenames.

 ## Task 14
 Make sure you are located in your homedirectory (~). <br/>
+Create a new directory named `backup` in your homefolder.
-Copy all 'files' within this directory into a subdirectory named `backup` in your homefolder.
+Copy all 'files' within your homedirectory into the subdirectory named `backup`.
 You don't need to copy the subdirectories, but you need to copy the hidden files too.

 ## Task 15